 The ESTHER Alliance is set in the general framework of the Sustainable Development Goals.
 We contribute mostly to SDG 3 Good Health and Wellbeing and SDF 17 Partnerships for the Goals.
 Those two goals taken together highlight not only what we want to achieve (better health for all, or Universal Health Coverage), but also how we want to achieve it (through better, more equal, and balanced partnerships.

 This is a new tool for institutional health partnerships, EFFECt stands for EFFective in Embedding Change.
 The tool specifically focusses on assessing implementation best practice, embedding change and the added benefits to individuals and institutions of using a partnership approach.
 The EFFECt tool measures these in relation to capacity building activities irrespective of the focus of the specific intervention.

-The 90 minute webinar will provide an opportunity to hear from front-line workers, country leaders and global partners, on the role of twinning partnerships as a catalyst for sustainable change.
-An overview of the WHO TPI Preparation package, TPI action planning and 6-step model will be provided to support the future application of the model.
+The 90 minute webinar provides an opportunity to hear from front-line workers, country leaders and global partners, on the role of twinning partnerships as a catalyst for sustainable change.
+WHO provides an overview of the TPI Preparation package, TPI action planning and 6-step model to support the future application of the model.

 - Learn about how to use the WHO TPI Preparation Package and its complementary document on Action Planning;

 - Understand how twinning partnerships can influence national direction on quality;

 - Orient participants to the learning mechanisms put in place by the implementers of twinning partnerships;

 - Hear direct from the front-lines on the experience and realities of working in partnership and the impact it can have on behaviour change.